5 Tips to tackle a challenging annual bank review

 - Prepare for the meeting together with your accountant so that you can both add weight to your credibility to do what you say you’ll do during the meeting with your Bank.

-Where possible, be assertive, many borrowers make the mistake of under communicating when the going gets tough; that is precisely when you need to be communicating with your Bank.
+Where possible, be assertive, many borrowers make the mistake of under communicating when the going gets tough, that is precisely when you need to be communicating with your Bank.
 It demonstrates that you are aware of your obligations and actively working towards meeting them in the face of hurdles.
-Bankers have funding limits or authorities.
-Understanding what that is and who the decision maker will be to sign off your preferred outcome will help in positioning your case.
+Bankers have a delegation of authority to work within, understanding what that is and who the decision maker will be to sign off your preferred outcome, will help in the positioning.

 Finally, don’t underestimate the power of having your Accountant and/or a finance consultant representing you in these meetings.
-Negotiations that are intermediated by experienced professionals will, more likely than not, garner far more favourable outcomes.
-It can also remove you from the pressure of making on-the-spot decisions without fully considering the financial impacts.
-Should you be faced with a challenging annual review, please contact your usual Mazars adviser or one of our Finance Team experts Owen Dingle and Angela Winton on +61 7 3218 3900 for guidance and advice through this important process.
+Negotiations that are intermediated by experienced professionals will, more likely than not, garner far more favourable outcomes, it can also remove you from the pressure of making on-the-spot decisions without fully considering the financial impacts.
+Should you be faced with a challenging annual bank review, please contact your usual Mazars’ adviser or one of our Finance Team experts Owen Dingle and Angela Winton on +61 7 3218 3900 for guidance and advice through this important process.